 9.6.9 Contrast the difference in arrangement of vascular tissue between monocot and dicot plant stems.
 9.6.10 Analyze how leaves capture light energy and exchange gasses.
 9.6.11 Differentiate between the types of flowers and flower inflorescence (e.g., complete, incomplete, perfect, imperfect).
 9.6.12 Categorize the major types of seeds and fruits.
 9.6.13 Compare and contrast mitosis and meiosis.
 9.6.14 Evaluate the active and passive transport of minerals into and through the root system to plant nutrition.
 9.6.15 Evaluate the function of the xylem, phloem, and cambium tissues and their impact on plant systems.
-7.0.13 Devise a plan for agronomic management practices that takes into account leaf structure, function, and 9.6.16 environmental factors (e.g., drought vs. humid conditions, adding adjuvants to spray solutions for successful pesticide applications, etc.).
+Devise a plan for agronomic management practices that takes into account leaf structure, function, and 9.6.16 environmental factors (e.g., drought vs. humid conditions, adding adjuvants to spray solutions for successful pesticide applications, etc.).
 9.6.17 Evaluate the impact of plant and flower structure on plant breeding, production, and use.
-9.6.17 Evaluate the impact of plant and flower structure on plant of eeding, production, and use.
-Evaluate the impact of different seed and fruit structures to plant culture and use.
-Tonio 0.7 welledge of plant physiology and energy conversion to plant systems.
-Topic 9.7 Apply kno 0.7.1 Student Competencies 9.7.1 Describe the photosynthesis pathway and its reactants and products.
+9.6.18 Evaluate the impact of different seed and fruit structures to plant culture and use.
+Topic 9.7 Apply kno wledge of plant physiology and energy conversion to plant systems.
+Student Competencies 9.7.1 Describe the photosynthesis pathway and its reactants and products.
 9.7.2 Explain the stages of cellular respiration including their products and reactants.
 9.7.3 Explain primary growth and the role of the apical meristem.
 9.7.4 Categorize the five groups of naturally occurring plant hormones and synthetic plant growth regulators.
 9.7.5 Compare and contrast the effects of transpiration, translocation, and assimilation on plants.
 9.7.6 Differentiate between the types of photosynthesis (e.g., c3, c4, Cam) and its stages (e.g., light dependent and light independent reactions).
 9.7.7 Analyze factors that affect the rate of cellular respiration in a given crop production setting.
 9.7.8 Analyze plant growth and the process of secondary plant growth.
 9.7.9 Analyze the plant responses to plant growth regulators and different forms of tropism.
 9.7.10 Analyze the factors affecting the rate and products of transpiration, translocation, and assimilation.
 9.7.11 Evaluate the factors that affect photosynthesis and the impact those factors have on plant management and production problems.
 9.7.12 Evaluate the impact of plant respiration on plant growth, crop management, and post-harvest handling decisions.
 9.7.13 Relate the principles of primary and secondary growth to plant systems.
 9.7.14 Recommend the use of specific plant growth regulators to produce desired responses from plants (e.g., adding PGRs to a spray solution, etc.).
 9.7.15 Recommend plant management strategies that apply knowledge of transpiration, translocation, and assimilation on plant growth.
 Propage ate, culture, and harvest plants and plant products based on current industry standards.
-Topic 9.8 te plant propagation techniques in plant system activities.
-Student Competencies 9.8.1 Describe pollination, cross-pollination, and self-pollination of flowering plants.
+Topic 9.8 te plant propagation techniques in plant system activities. • • • • • • • • • • • • • Student Competencies 9.8.1 Describe pollination, cross-pollination, and self-pollination of flowering plants.